Definition of PostgreSQL Notify

 Output:

-- Below example shows the PostgreSQL server process ID are as follows.
-Above process is running from 7643 process ID.
+- In the above figure, a notification from a channel will represent the payload as a test and show the process ID of this process.
+The below example shows the PostgreSQL server process ID as follows.
+The above process is running from 7643 process ID.

 Code: